tcollett/LensPop/README.md

 ===============================================================================
 HOW TO MAKE ALL SINGLE EPOCH IMAGING.

-Hack the code (it should be moderately easy) or email me: thomas.collett@port.ac.uk
+Hack the code (it should be moderately easy) or email me: thomas.collett@port.ac.uk.
+This will be a huge amount of data [tens of terabytes for all the lenses in LSST, and that's before simulating non-lenses], so plan accordingly!
 ===============================================================================